-- A former HRNSW officer now working for a marketing firm uses a confidential list of HRNSW's customer names and addresses to target potential customers for a specific service.
-This action is not acceptable.
-Because this type of information is unauthorised the officer becomes liable to prosecution. - A former HRNSW officer now working as a private consultant uses knowledge of HRNSW's proposal evaluation procedures to prepare a proposal for the provision of services.
-This action is acceptable if HRNSW's proposal evaluation procedures are explicit and publicly available.
-This action is not acceptable if HRNSW's proposal evaluation procedures are not publicly available.
+A former HRNSW officer now working for a marketing firm uses a confidential list of HRNSW's customer names and addresses to target potential customers for a specific service.
+This action is not acceptable, because, this type of information is unauthorised.
+Accordingly, the officer will become liable to potential prosecution.

+A former HRNSW officer now working as a private consultant uses knowledge of HRNSW's proposal evaluation procedures to prepare a proposal for the provision of services.
+This action is acceptable only if, HRNSW's proposal evaluation procedures are explicit and publicly available.
+This action is not acceptable if, HRNSW's proposal evaluation procedures are not publicly available.